-- Emotional Hunger – Another example where you may not feel physical hunger, but there are some emotions that you are sorting through, and food is a “comforting” choice.
+- Emotional Hunger – Physical vs. emotional hunger is an interesting concept.
+Emotional hunger may be an example where you may not feel physical hunger, but there are some emotions that you are sorting through, and food is a “comforting” choice.
 There’s nothing wrong with this occasionally.
 If/when food becomes our only choice, it’s time to designate other coping mechanisms.
 Many people confused hunger cues vs. tired cues as well and this is another thing to keep in mind and check in with yourself about.

 What if You Have No Hunger Cues?

 Dieting can quiet our hunger cues.
 But, we can regain them back.
 If you have no hunger cues, it’s likely that you have learned how to ignore them, or hunger is being signaled to you in a different way.